 There is an express bus from Ratna Park in Kathmandu to Bhaktapur that leaves approximately every half hour throughout the day.
 This bus passes relatively close to the airport.

-Once in Bhaktapur, the best way to experience the city, its people and to get a feel for the overall ambience is on foot.
+Once in Bhaktapur, the best way to experience the city, its people and to get a feel for the overall ambiance is on foot.

 Taxis, rickshaws, tuk-tuks and other motorised vehicles are not allowed inside the city.
 However, locals are permitted to use motorbikes.